Necessary and sufficient condition for quantum adiabatic evolution by unitary control fields: Introduction

-\paragraph{Introduction.}
+\section{Introduction}

 The adiabatic theorem in quantum mechanics concerns the evolution of quantum systems subject to slowly varying Hamiltonians~\cite{Messiah:1965:North}.
-It says that the transitions between the instantaneous eigenstates of a Hamiltonian is negligible if the change of the Hamiltonian is much slower than the energy gaps between the instantaneous eigenstates.
-Berry found that in the adiabatic evolution there is a geometric phase determined only by the path in addition to the dynamic phase~\cite{Berry:1984:45}.
+It states that the transitions between the instantaneous eigenstates of a Hamiltonian are negligible if the change of the Hamiltonian is much slower than the energy gaps between the instantaneous eigenstates.
+Berry discovered that in addition to the dynamic phase the adiabatic evolution exhibits a geometric phase determined only by the path~\cite{Berry:1984:45}.
 Wilczek and Zee generalized the result to non-Abelian geometric phase for degenerate Hamiltonians~\cite{Wilczek:1984:2111}.
-The geometric phase is useful in quantum information processing~\cite{Zanardi:1999:94,Jones:2000:869,Duan:2001:1695}.
-When the change of the Hamiltonian is not much smaller than the energy gaps, the transitions between the eigenstates conceal the geometric phase, that is, these transitions induce an error evolution $U_{\text{\text{Err}}}$ on the quantum system.
-Obtaining an exact expression of the error evolution $U_{\text{\text{Err}}}$ is important.
-By $U_{\text{\text{Err}}}$, we can quantify the accuracy of the adiabatic approximation and solve some recent debates (e.g., Refs.~\cite{PhysRevLett.93.160408,Sarandy:2004:331,PhysRevLett.95.110407,PhysRevLett.98.150402,PhysRevLett.102.220401,PhysRevLett.104.120401}) on the conditions and validity of adiabatic theorem.

-Dynamical decoupling is an efficient method in suppressing the error evolutions including decoherence and unwanted state transitions, through fast operations on the quantum system~\cite{Viola:1999:2417,Khodjasteh:2005:180501,Uhrig:2007:100504,WangLiu:11,Yang:2010:2}.
-The performance of dynamical decoupling was demonstrated by experiments (e.g., Refs.~\cite{Biercuk:2009:996,Du:2009:1265,deLange:2010:60,Bluhm:2011:109,Bylander:2011:565}).
-It would be of practical interest if we can use the idea of dynamical decoupling to realize adiabatic evolution in a shorter time by suppressing undesired transitions.
+While the adiabatic theorem has a wide range of applications, it was found that the widely used adiabatic quantitative condition for adiabatic approximation can be invalid~\cite{Marzlin:2004:160408,Tong:2005:110407,Sarandy:2004:331,Du:2008:060403,Amin:2009:220401}.
+Here $|n_{p}^{t}\rangle$ ($|m_{q}^{t}\rangle$) is the Hamiltonian eignenstate with the eigenenergy $E_{n}(t)$ [$E_{m}(t)$] and degeneracy label $p$ ($q$), and the dot means a time derivative.
+As a consequence of these observations a debate arose and new adiabatic conditions were proposed (e.g., Refs.~\cite{Tong:98:150402,Wei:2007:024304,Comparat:2009:012106,lidar:2009:102106,Boixo:2010:032308,Rigolin2012Adiabatic,Guo2013Nonperturbative}).
+Those works~\cite{Marzlin:2004:160408,Tong:2005:110407,Sarandy:2004:331,Du:2008:060403,Amin:2009:220401,Tong:98:150402,Wei:2007:024304,Comparat:2009:012106,lidar:2009:102106,Boixo:2010:032308,Rigolin2012Adiabatic,Guo2013Nonperturbative} and the debate on the necessity of Eq.~(\ref{eq:ADC1})~\cite{Tong:2010:120401,Zhao2011Comment,Comparat2011Comment,Tong2011Tong,Li:2014:053023}), however, start from the assumption of non-degenerate Hamiltonians with a gap condition (i.e., $|E_{n}(t)-E_{m}(t)|>0$).
+It has been noted however, that the formulation of an adiabatic theorem with finite numbers of energy crossings is possible~\cite{Avron:1999:203}.
+To verify the adiabatic conditions in the general setting, it is important to obtain the exact nonadiabatic correction in the adiabatic approximation for Hamiltonians with possible energy crossings.